-- Night driving restrictions exceptions : These conditions do not apply if you have a fully licenced driver in the car (with at least four years driving experience) or if your passengers are all immediate family members such as a parent, brother or sister.
+- Night driving restrictions exceptions : These conditions do not apply if you have a fully licenced driver in the car (with at least four years of driving experience) or if your passengers are all immediate family members such as a parent, brother or sister.

 You can get your G2 one year from the day you get your G1 licence.
-You can get your G2 after 8 months if you successfully complete a driver training program.
+You can get your G2 after 8 months if you complete a driver training program.

 Technically, no. You either need to pass your G road test or retake the G2 road test to renew it for 5 more years.

 You can have as many passengers as you have functioning seatbelts in the vehicle.

 You cannot get your G2 faster than 8 months after you get your G1.
 8 months is the shortest amount of time you will have to wait.

 To drive for Uber, you must be 21 years of age or older, have a full G licence, and Uber insurance.

 The G licence is the final step in the graduated licencing process - you can get it 12 months from the day you get your G2.

 Getting a full licence removes most driving restrictions and allows you to drive on all roads at any time.
 It also provides you with a sense of relief.
 The process is complete.
 You have no more road tests to worry about, and you’ll pay less for auto insurance.